 Sena 10C Review – Bluetooth Headset & Camera Combo for Motorcyclists

-The only thing missing was video.
+The staff here at Ultimate MotorCycling have always been huge fans of Sena’s excellent electronics; the 20S headset used by almost all of us allows reliable, clear conversation between several riders at once, as well as a multitude of other functions.The only thing missing was video.
 However, Sena addressed that issue a few months ago with the introduction of its Prism camera.
 The unit is typical Sena – it works beautifully, the hardware is small and compact, and the resulting video has amazing picture quality.
 More interesting is that the camera can be controlled by a Sena headset and the vocal audio running through said headset (whether it’s just the rider or the rider and others joined by intercom) can be recorded as part of the video soundtrack.